Hello! I'm Mac. I like to go on long walks in the mountains, around mountains, and sometimes up mountains.

 It's weird writing about yourself like this, you know?
 Whenever I read someone's description of themselves in a place like this (i.e. the “About” page of a personal blog), I can't help but think, “Barf.
 What a bag.”
 I think I should recruit one of my friends to write something here instead.
 But how do I know who to trust?
 I guess it would defeat the purpose if I editorialized what they wrote, huh?
 I guess I'll just stick to the facts then.

-Thus far I've hiked both the Pacific Crest Trail, the Continental Divide Trail and spend a lot of time hiking in both Japan and Nepal with noteworthy stints in New Zealand, Tasmania and Brazil as well.
+Thus far I've hiked both the Pacific Crest Trail, the Continental Divide Trail and spent a lot of time hiking in both Japan and Nepal with noteworthy stints in New Zealand, Tasmania, and Brazil as well.
 I've also hiked the Portuguese Camino de Santiago and there was the one time I rode a bicycle across Australia for some reason.
 I guess that's most of it?
-I am planning on hiking the Pacific Crest Trail for a second time this summer, 2019 (and I really hope I've updated this is that time has passed), and then potentially going back to Nepal.
+I did another stint on the Pacific Crest Trail in 2019 and have since then been trying my hand(s) at climbing.
+That said, Peru, Nepal (again), Chile, Bolivia, and New Zealand (again) are still high on my list.
 But who knows?
 Maybe I'll get kicked in the head by a horse tomorrow and never walk again.

 How are we feeling?
 A lot of text?
 Time for more pictures and some bullet points?
 Yeah, good idea.

 - Left-handed, right-footed

 Want To Learn More?